ATGardner/atgardner.github.com/_posts/2014-08-20-day-131-indian-spring-campground-to.markdown

  I noticed some rain drops falling on my tent during the night, but I wasn't ready to get outside early in the morning and be inside a cloud.
  I saw Rimshot just before I left the campsite, and headed down the Indian Creek trail.
 It was quite a steep trail.
-Definitely not the pct.
+Definitely not the PCT.
 After 2 miles I got to the Eagle Creek trail, which was much less steep.
  Sadly, just at the junction between those two trails, I slipped down on my ass, and snapped my pole again.
 This time, I don't have any pole sections to get another pole.
 So no poles for the day.